-The extraordinary clustered blooms of the spotted bee balm will add colours to your garden and attract numerous pollinators.
-As the name suggests, this native perennial is in the mint family and gives off a pleasantly sweet aroma.
+Attract numerous pollinators with this flower’s extraordinary, clustered blooms.
+This native perennial is in the mint family and gives off a sweet and pleasant aroma.
 Dried, the leaves and flowers have great medicinal value.
-Spotted bee balm would prefer hot and dry areas of your garden with a slightly sandy soil.
+Prefers hot and dry areas of your garden with slightly sandy soil.
 Flowering begins in the mid-summer and carries on into the fall.
-Spotted bee balm is an important perennial for attracting Lycaenides Melissa Samuelis (Karner Blue) butterfly, which is among the endangered species in Ontario.
-The plant is deer resistant.
+An important perennial for attracting Lycaenides melissa samuelis (Karner Blue) butterfly, which is among the endangered species in Ontario.